Last Updated: March 04, 2021

 Consistently ranked in the top ten of the UN's Human Development Index, Canada has one of the highest living standards in the world.
 The nation realizes the importance of good higher education, and which is why, Canada's public education is sponsored by provincial, federal as well as local governments.
 Thus, it also witnesses one of the topmost enrollment rates in post-secondary to Masters Degree.

-There are a plethora of options for the students seeking for master degree in Canada. the general requirement involve having a bachelor's degree from any accredited university, the written application, reference letters and an acclaimed standardized examination like GRE, TOEFL/IELTS/MELAB, or GMAT.
+There are a plethora of options for the students seeking for master's degree in Canada.
+The general requirement involves having a bachelor's degree from an accredited university, a written application, reference letters, and an acclaimed standardized examination like GRE, TOEFL/IELTS/MELAB, or GMAT.

 Some of the Cheap Universities in Canada for Masters Degree are as follows

 If not mentioned otherwise, the admission and the application fees are non-refundable.
-The university offers postgraduate training programs in internal medicine (consider subspecialty in nephrology), neurology, anesthesia, obstetrics/gynecology, pediatrics, pathology, general surgery, radiology and family medicine.
+The university offers postgraduate training programs in internal medicine (consider subspecialty in nephrology), neurology, anesthesia, obstetrics/gynecology, pediatrics, pathology, general surgery, radiology, and family medicine.
 For the post-graduate residents and interns, the registration fee is $500 per annum.

 The master course fees for different streams are: